 The Capital One Platinum minimum payment is either $25 or 1% of the balance, plus interest charges and fees, whichever is greater.
-If your balance is less than $25.
-For balances higher than $25, the minimum payment is 1% of the balance, plus any accumulated interest.
-Capital One will also add any past due amount and late payment fees to your minimum payment.
+If your balance is less than $25, the entire amount is your minimum payment.
+Capital One will also add any accumulated interest, past due amounts, and late payment fees to your minimum payment.

 It is worth noting that you don’t have to pay your full balance by the due date, but you do have to pay at least the minimum required.
 Whatever you don’t pay will carry over into the next billing cycle, incurring interest on a daily basis.
 Capital One Platinum charges a regular APR of 29.74% (V).

-A minimum payment is the least amount you can pay by the due date and still be in good standing on your account.
-There is no standard formula or guidelines for calculating minimum payments, but issuers such as Capital One generally require a percentage of the balance, including fees and interest.
+A minimum payment is the least amount you can pay by the due date to keep your account in good standing.
+There is no standard formula or guidelines for calculating minimum payments, but issuers generally require a percentage of the balance, including fees and interest.

 Making only the minimum payment each month may seem like you’re saving money, because you’re taking such a small amount from your budget while still meeting your monthly obligations.
 But if you carry a balance, you’ll notice that the balance doesn’t appear to be getting any smaller each month.
 That’s because a chunk of your minimum payment is applied to interest, and very little, if any, is paying down the actual balance.

 By law, Capital One and all other issuers are required to publish an informational chart on your credit card that illustrates how long it will take you to pay off the balance if you make only the minimum payment, and how much you will end up paying in interest.
 It also shows you how much you should pay in order to pay off the balance, assuming you make no additional purchases on your card.

 When making just the Capital One minimum payment, less will end up being more in the long run.
 If you’re unable to pay off your entire balance, put down as much as you can without sacrificing your other monthly debts.
 Any payment above the minimum will be applied to your balance with the highest interest rate.